Guide to Choosing the Right Hot Water Heater for Your Home

 - Reduced utility cost.
 Perhaps the main reason why homeowners consider high-efficiency water heaters is the prospect of saving money.
 With increasing fuel rates, highly efficient consumer products are all the rage these days.

-In addition to high-efficiency, there are emerging trends in hot water heating technology which incorporate the use of alternative energy sources.
+In addition to high-efficiency, there are emerging trends in hot water heating technology that incorporate the use of alternative energy sources.
 Alternative energy sources are worth considering as well, especially if you are keen on higher savings and decreasing your carbon footprint.

 Some would argue that increasing the efficiency of a water heater will yield the desired results concerning savings and reducing environmental impact, but there is still a possibility of improving on this premise by using solar energy instead of traditional fuel sources.
 A solar water heater, just as the name suggests, replaces electricity or natural gas as the heating element.
 A solar water heater is either passive or active.